Mel-A-M/adb-converged-db/json/json.md

   ![Database Actions Dashboard - Development](./images/start-sqldev-web.png)
   ![SQL Developer Web](./images/sqldev-web.png)

-## STEP 2: Prepare your user to access Object Storage
+## TASK 2: Prepare your user to access Object Storage

 1. During the section **Preparing the Data** on Load the source data into Object Storage Lab, you prepared a `create_credential.sql` file. **Copy and paste** the content of this into **SQL Developer Web** and **execute** using the **Run Script** button on the top of the page. ![Run script icon](./images/run-script.png)